clojure-emacs/clojure-ts-mode/README.md

 ### Requirements

-For `clojure-ts-mode` to work, you need Emacs 30+ built with TreeSitter support.
+For `clojure-ts-mode` to work, you need Emacs 30+ built with Tree-sitter support.
-To check if your Emacs supports TreeSitter run the following (e.g. by using `M-:`):
+To check if your Emacs supports Tree-sitter run the following (e.g. by using `M-:`):

 ``` emacs-lisp
 (treesit-available-p)